-- Keep all air registers open to sustain proper system balance.
+- Keep all air registers open to preserve proper system balance.

-Then, arrange yearly maintenance for each HVAC unit.
-Only an experienced professional can complete in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and measuring air leaks in the ductwork.
-Count on the following perks when you get a professional to inspect your system every year:
+Then, request annual maintenance for each HVAC unit.
+Only an experienced professional can perform in-depth tasks like cleaning the furnace burners, recharging the AC refrigerant and identifying air leaks in the ductwork.
+Expect the following benefits when you hire a professional to inspect your system once a year:

 - Energy savings

 - Improved home comfort